Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Discussion and Limitations

-\section{Discussion}
+\subsection{Discussion}

 Our research stands out in several key ways.
-We began by removing duplicated payload values, enhancing the model's exposure to distinct payloads and thereby improving data quality for more effective generalization to new data.
-Retaining these duplicates can reduce the uniqueness of signatures, making the process for classification algorithms easier to identify which payloads belong to a certain class.
-In this study, the primary focus was on the analysis of non-duplicated packet byte values.
-When retaining duplicate payload values, although a departure from traditional pre-processing methods, a significant increase in model performance occurred with average accuracy rates exceeding 95\% when observing the payload only.
-This finding shows the role duplicates have in improving the traffic classification algorithms' effectiveness and also presents potential for future research in classification comparisons between non-duplicated and duplicated payload values.
+We began by removing duplicated packet byte values, enhancing the model's exposure to unique packets and thereby improving data quality for more effective generalization to the testing dataset.
+Retaining these duplicates can reduce the uniqueness of signatures, making the process for classification algorithms easier to identify which packets belong to a certain class.
 Another pivotal aspect of our approach is the strict focus on packet bytes as inputs.
-Previous classification methods typically rely on statistical based feature methodologies, such as size of the packet, port numbers, flow duration, etc., derived from traffic data.
-Also, by concentrating on TCP/UDP header and payload bytes and deliberately excluding IP header information, we eliminate any potential bias that the network might derive from source and destination IP addresses.
-By retaining the headers, the model may flag certain source IP addresses which are known to carry malicious messages, increasing the classification accuracy due to this bias.
-By removing the header, we show that packet data is still indicative of malicious patterns.
-Our analysis was also not limited to the initial 784 payload bytes as described in \cite{b9}, but extended to a maximum of 1460 bytes.
+Previous classification methods typically rely on statistical-based feature methodologies, such as size of the packet, port numbers, flow duration, etc., derived from traffic data.
+While this approach is sufficient for traditional machine learning algorithms, sequence-based inputs, such as byte sequences, benefit significantly more from modeling long-term dependencies.
+Our analysis was also not limited to the initial 784 payload bytes as described in \cite{b9}, but extended to the MTU of 1500 bytes.
 Given that the typical MTU for Ethernet packet-based networks is 1500 bytes, with around 40 bytes allocated for header information, this approach ensures our model considers the full length of available payload data.
 This is important as malicious content might be embedded further within a packet's payload.
 By removing the constraint of shortening the byte data, we address the broader complexity within in each payload.